cite-architecture/CiteEXchange.jl/docs/src/index.md

 blocklist[1].lines
 ```

+### Work with an array of `Block`s

-But CiteEXchange.jl also has functions that work with arrays of `Block`s.
-E.g., see what types of blocks are present, and find data for a given type of block.
+CiteEXchange.jl also has functions that work with arrays of `Block`s.
+E.g., you can see what types of blocks are present, and find all data for a given type of block.

 ```@example simple
 blocktypes(blocklist)